markravinet/genotyping_pipeline_v2/README.md

 The basic and easiest way to ensure mtDNA is called as haploid is to provide a file that looks like this in the case of the *Passer domesticus* genome:

 ```
+mtDNA 1 16809 F 1
-mtDNA 1 16809 1
+mtDNA 1 16809 M 1

 ```

-This ploidy file is space delimited with the chromosome identity, the start position, the end position and the ploidy (where 1 = haploid, 2 = diploid).
+This ploidy file is space delimited with the chromosome identity, the start position, the end position, sex, and the ploidy (where 1 = haploid, 2 = diploid).
 There is more info (here)[https://samtools.github.io/bcftools/bcftools.html#call] on this format.
 With the example above, the pipeline will assume all other chromosomes are diploid.

 You can then run the pipeline exactly as before but this time with the additional `--ploidyFile` option, e.g:

 ```
 nextflow run 2_call_variants.nf --bams bams.list --windows sparrow_genome_windows.list \
---ploidyFile my_ploidy_file.txt
+--ploidyFile my_ploidy_file.ploidy
 ```

 ### Script outputs